OR63/devops-capstone-project/.github/ISSUE_TEMPLATE/feature-template.md

 ---
-name: Feature template
+name: User story
-about: Template for new features to append in the Kanban board
+about: This template is for creating user stories
-title: "[FEATURE] "
+title: User story
 labels: ''
 assignees: ''